 - Mistaken identity and incorrect attribution: It’s well known that in the 18th and 19th centuries, work by women was often reassigned.
 Sometimes this went so far as to alter signatures, as in the case of some paintings by Judith Leyster (1630) that were reassigned to Frans Hals.

 Other example of mistaken identity is Marie-Denise Villers (1774–1821) , she was a French painter who specialized in portraits.
 Villers was a student of the French painter Girodet.
 Her most famous painting, Young Woman Drawing, (1801) is displayed in the Metropolitan Museum of Art in New York.
-The painting was attributed to Jacques-Louis David at one time, but was later realized to be Villers’ work.
-It is considered to be a self-portrait of the artist.
+The painting was attributed to Jacques-Louis David at one time, then it was attributed to Constance Marie Charpentier, but was later realized to be Villers’ work.
+It is considered to be a portrait of Miss Charlotte du Val Ognes.
 By contrast, in the late 20th century, in a rush to acquire paintings by women, some paintings have been wrongly attributed to women.

 I cannot help to remember Virginia Woolf and hers A room of one’s own when she tells us that behind an Anonymous author very often we can find hidden a woman.